 Rondi Olson, owner of Harvest Market in Munising, Michigan, sells a large collection of the collectible in her store and educates visitors on their history.
 “The entire town has an emotional attachment to the bowls,” she says.

-Even though the operation closed in the 1950s, Olson managed to acquire the trademark, and now produces a small quantity each year to give the community legal control over the manufacturing of fake Munising bowls.
+Even though the operation closed in the 1950s, Olson managed to acquire the trademark, and now produces a small quantity each year to give the community legal control over the manufacturing of new Munising bowls.

 To care for wooden Munising bowls without varnish, simply rub the piece with food grade mineral oil.
 For painted bowls, if you find any in poor condition, you can sometimes revive them with a coat of water-based polyurethane.
 To clean the bowls, wash with warm soapy water but don’t soak.
 Dry immediately.